Health and Safety Policy — Gardener Norbiton

 The scope of this policy covers site work, client properties and transportation of tools and equipment.
 Management holds ultimate responsibility for health and safety compliance and will ensure systems are in place to monitor standards.
 Supervisors and team leaders are required to implement safe methods and ensure staff are competent.
 Each operative must take reasonable care of their own health and safety and that of others affected by their acts or omissions.
 The company supports a no-blame reporting culture so hazards can be reported promptly and controlled.

-Risk assessment checklist and safety equipment on site Risk assessment and safe systems are central to how Gardener Norbiton plans work.
+A cheerful elderly man wearing a straw hat, light grey t-shirt, and gardening gloves kneels on a well-maintained lawn in a backyard garden near Norbiton.
+He is holding a small potted plant with purple and red flowers, which appears to be freshly transplanted.
+Behind him, there is a green wheelbarrow with a yellow wheel, positioned on a grassy area, and a silver watering can on the ground nearby.
+The garden scene features a lush border of dense, leafy shrubs and trees in the background, with a clear outdoor environment under bright natural sunlight that highlights the vibrant green tones of the grass, foliage, and plants.
+The setting suggests ongoing garden maintenance or planting activities typical of professional gardening services, with an emphasis on healthy plant growth and outdoor landscape care, consistent with the local environment in Norbiton or the Kingston upon Thames area.
+Risk assessment and safe systems are central to how Gardener Norbiton plans work.
 Before any job begins, a dynamic risk assessment is conducted to identify hazards such as uneven terrain, overhead services, chemical use or manual handling risks.
 Control measures are chosen based on the hierarchy of controls and the practical realities of outdoor gardening work.
 Key controls include exclusion zones for powered equipment, clear access routes, and pre-use equipment checks.
 The policy emphasises continuous monitoring and review of risk control effectiveness.

 Training, Competence and Supervision